Life Insurance with a Felony.

 To assume that your chances of being able to qualify for coverage and the rate that you may be able to qualify for will improve with the more time that lapses between when your prison sentence or parole ended and when you first applied for life insurance.

-It’s usually these “types” of applicants will generally have the best opportunity to qualify for a Standard or better rate.
+Usually, these “types” of applicants will have the best opportunity to qualify for a Standard or better rate.

 Category #3.

-The last group of folks that we’ll commonly encounter will be those who have served their time, however, they were convicted of some pretty serious crimes.
+The last group of folks we’ll commonly encounter will be those who have served their time.
+However, they were convicted of some pretty serious crimes.

-In cases like these what we have found is that most of the time, we’re simply going to have to turn to carriers who aren’t going to look at one’s criminal background as a determinant on whether or not they will be able to qualify for coverage.
+In cases like these, we have found that most of the time, we will have to turn to carriers who don’t look at one’s criminal background as a determinant of whether or not they will qualify for coverage.

 The only problem in this situation is that this will usually mean that individuals in this situation will only be able to qualify for a small final expense insurance policy or an accidental death policy.